tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Oct 13 2007

-Elvis Bernhard (a 53-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+Elvis Bernhard (a 53-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Elvis Bernhard sometimes preached his views to theists, but still felt afraid.
 Elvis Bernhard thought about praying to the Unblinking Eye, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Elvis Bernhard entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Elvis Bernhard used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Elvis Bernhard argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.